maristie/maristie.github.io/_posts/2021-04-29-Expected-Running-Time-of-Picking-First-Element-in-Hash-Table.md

 As an example in Java, suppose that we have a non-empty `HashSet s`.
 We find the first element by calling `s.iterator().next()`, which performs exactly the above steps.

-Based on the simple uniform hashing assumption, we claim that the expected running time of picking first element is constant (i.e., $O(1)$).
-I will give a rigorous proof as follows.
+Based on the simple uniform hashing assumption and chaining method to deal with collisions, we claim that the expected running time of picking first element is constant (i.e., $O(1)$).
+I will give a mathematical proof as follows.

 First, let random variable $X$ denote the distance from the head of hash table to the first non-empty slot after randomly and independently inserting $s = \lvert S \rvert $ elements into a hash table of size $n$, and $X_i$ denote the distance from head to the *i*th inserted element.
-It is easy to see that the running time $T(s, n) = \Theta (X + 1)$, where $1$ is to ensure that the time cost is positive even $X = 0$.
+Here distance $d$ denotes the index of slot in the array.
+It is easy to see that the running time $T(s, n) = \Theta (X + 1)$, where $1$ is to ensure that the time cost is positive even if $X = 0$.

 Observe that from the definition of $X$ and $X_i$, we have